vidurAgg22/Delhi_Metro_Analysis/README.md

 ## File Description

-- `delhi_metro_analysis.ipynb`: Jupyter notebook containing the code for analyzing the Delhi Metro system.
+- `final delhi metro analysis.ipynb`: Jupyter notebook containing the code for analyzing the Delhi Metro system.
 - `README.md`: This file providing an overview of the project.
 - `delhimetro.csv`: CSV file containing data about Delhi Metro stations.
-- `requirements.txt`: Text file listing the required Python libraries and their versions.

 ## Requirements